arisp99/RTidbits/README.md

 ---
 ```

-## Multiple Outputs

-In order to specifiy multiple outputs, it is as easy as just having both
+In order to specify multiple outputs, it is as easy as just having both
 the html and pdf code above, for example.
 If however, specific
 instructions are not given for one of the outputs, the user must include
 `output_type: default`.